Why Turkey's currency is plunging and what it means

 As the currency weakens, it can make foreign investors pull their money out of Turkish stocks and bonds as their lira investments lose value.
 To do that, they have to sell lira — worsening the rout.

+A: Politics has played a role, too.
 The lira's fall has been made worse by President Recep Tayyip Erdogan's statements on economic policy.
 He has urged the central bank to not raise interest rates.
-Rate increases are the central bank's main tool to support the currency and fight inflation.
-The central bank, officially independent, appears to have heeded Erdogan and has not raised rates when many — including the International Monetary Fund — said it should have.
+Rate increases are the central bank's main tool to support the currency and fight inflation, though they can slow growth.
+The central bank appears to have heeded Erdogan and has not raised rates when many — including the International Monetary Fund — have urged it to.
 That drained investor confidence in the central bank, leading to a further sell-off of the currency.

 Erdogan's decision to name his son-in-law as finance minister also made people wonder about the direction of the country's economic policy.